Sensing Ecologies at Monmar / Point Nepean

 Accessibility – All ages welcome, if you can listen quietly!

 Kids under 14 must be accompanied by an adult.
-Please note, tracks are not all wheelchair accessible, and some are undulating.
+Please note, although it will not be a long walk, some tracks are not wheelchair accessible, some are undulating and occasionally steep.

-Meeting point is at the Gunners Cottage: Drive through the main gate into Point Nepean National Park and continue past the Quarantine Station until you arrive at the Gunner's Cottage car park.
-This is the furthest point you can drive to.
 Please plan to arrive early to give yourself time to park and join the group.
-There are public toilets in this car park.
+There are public toilets near this car park.

 __________________________________